queryluke/masseffect-5e-data/data/gear/flashbang-grenade.md

 weight: 1
 rarity: Uncommon
 ---
-Target an area within 10m.
-Each creature within 4m of the target must make a DC 13 Constitution saving throw.
+Target an area within <me-distance length="25" />.
+Each creature within <me-distance length="10" /> of the target must make a DC 13 Constitution saving throw.
 On a failed save, a creature is <me-condition id="blinded"/> until the end of your next turn.

 __At higher marks__: When you use this grenade at Mark II or higher, the DC of the Constitution saving throw increases